chamaeleonidae/api/docs/js/profiles.md

 **What is necessary for a UID?**

-A UID simply needs to be a unique string that identifies the current user, and it needs to be consistent.
-Unique meaning no user will share one with another user, and consistent meaning it won't change between servers, logins, or browsers.
-Consistent also means you'll always have access to this attribute to send to Chameleon.
+A UID simply needs to be a stable, unique string that identifies the current user.
+No user will share a UID one with another user, and stable meaning it won't change between servers, logins, or browsers.

 ## Identifying companies/accounts :id=company